Skip to main content

-This page has been archived.
-It has not been updated since 08/02/2019.
+It has not been reviewed recently and is not up to date.
 External links and references may no longer work.

-This article is for Medical Professionals
+Medical Professionals

 Professional Reference articles are designed for health professionals to use.
 They are written by UK doctors and based on research evidence, UK and European Guidelines.
-You may find the X-ray Test article more useful, or one of our other health articles.
+You may find the X-ray test article more useful, or one of our other health articles.

 Headache and head trauma are common presenting problems in both primary care and the Accident and Emergency department.
-Plain skull X-ray (SXR) films (plain skull films) have largely been superseded by CT scanning and/or MRI scans in the context of both headaches and head injuries[1].
+Plain skull X-ray (SXR) films (plain skull films) have largely been superseded by CT scanning and/or MRI scans in the context of both headaches and head injuries1.
 This is also true in paediatric patients.
-Validated clinical tools do exist for evaluating the need for further imaging when the head trauma is fairly minor[2].
+Validated clinical tools do exist for evaluating the need for further imaging when the head trauma is fairly minor2.

-There is useful literature on the pre-hospital management of head injury and concussion[3, 4].
+There is useful literature on the pre-hospital management of head injury and concussion34.

-SXRs are still useful where safeguarding investigations are being undertaken, to detect healing/healed injuries[5].
+SXRs are still useful where safeguarding investigations are being undertaken, to detect healing/healed injuries5.
 International guidelines for skeletal survey have been published by the American College of Radiology and the Society for Pediatric Radiology and the Royal College of Radiologists and the Royal College of Paediatrics and Child Health.
-According to both guidelines, a complete radiographic series comprises at least 20 images and includes frontal and lateral skull views as a minimum[6].
+According to both guidelines, a complete radiographic series comprises at least 20 images and includes frontal and lateral skull views as a minimum6.

 Head injury or not